-As we settle into the Autumn term, many children will be starting the new academic year ready to focus on their upcoming exams, whether that’s the 11+, SATs or other entrance or end of year exams, which are suddenly a year or less away.
+As we embark on the final summer term, many children will be approaching their exams, whether that’s the 11+, SATs or other entrance or end of year exams.

-We know how intense and often worrying a new school year can be for children and their families, but there is plenty you can do to make it easier.
+We know how intense and often worrying this can be for children and their families, but there is plenty you can do to make it easier.
 We spoke to some of our top mannies, nannies and tutors in London to find out how to best approach and resource your child’s studies without overwhelming them.

 Firstly, it is important to make sure there is a balanced approach when preparing for the exams.
 “I would recommend starting early so that your child can cope with the psychological pressures of the exam and get used to key areas such as content, timing, exam technique and exam anxiety,” says Anna Godinho, top Kensington tutor and founder of Cadmus tutors.